datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter1.md

 Next, we'll make a scatterplot of people's height and weight, using the `plot()` command.
 By default `plot` creates dot or scatter plots.

 `@instructions`
-Enter `cdc$genhlth` as the input to the `barplot` command and examine the plot that is generated.
+Enter `cdc$age` as the input to the `boxplot` command and examine the plot that is generated.

 Enter `cdc$height` and `cdc$weight` as the 'x' and 'y' inputs to the `plot` command to draw a scatterplot of these two variables.